iotaledger/gas-station/README.md

    **Note:** If the generated private key pair doesn’t meet your requirements, replace it with your own keys.

 3. **Set Up Authentication:** Define a bearer token for the Gas Station API using the `GAS_STATION_AUTH` environment variable.
-This token must be provided in all requests to the gas station, except for the `/` and `/version` endpoints.
+If set, this token must be provided in all requests to the Gas Station, except for the `/` and `/version` endpoints.
+It can also be omitted to disable default authentication, e.g. if one wants to add a custom authentication to the server.
+In this case, requests against the Gas Station can be made without an authentication token.

 4. **Start the Gas Station**